Unemployment Insurance in Macroeconomic Stabilization

 Since the 1950s, US policymakers have treated unemployment insurance (UI) as a discretionary tool in business cycle stabilization, extending the generosity of benefits in recessions.
 This was particularly evident during the Great Recession, when benefit durations were raised almost four-fold at the depth of the downturn.
 While critics emphasized the costly supply-side effects of more generous UI, supporters pointed to potential stimulus benefits of transfers to the unemployed.
-These issues are pertinent again as policymakers debate the benefits of UI extensions during the COVID-19 pandemic.
+These issues resurfaced again as policymakers debated the benefits of UI extensions during the COVID-19 pandemic.

 Existing research misses the potential interactions between UI and aggregate demand.
 Most prior work has studied UI in partial equilibrium (which holds much of the economy constant), while analyses in general equilibrium have focused on environments without macroeconomic shocks or in which prices and wages adjust so quickly that they eliminate the effect of aggregate demand on the overall level of production.